ektarathi/express-js-application/README.md

     iv) nodemon for monitoring changes in the application.
 2) Implemented onClick functionality on the Homepage buttons.
 3) Lazy loading for the images on Portfolio page is implemented inside script.js

+## Gatsby Question and Answers
+1) Can you explain what GatsbyJS is and what the benefits of using it are?

+2) Can you explain how you would get the data from WordPress to GatsbyJS?
+    a) Before making your project work with fetching data from Wordpress website, we have to first install Gatsby making sure that the project runs successfully.Commands used for setting up the project with Gatsby are:
+        i) ### `npm install -g gatsby-cli`
+        ii) gatsby new my-app
+        iii) cd my-app
+        iv) gatsby develop - For running the application on development environment
+        v) gatsby serve - To start an HTML server locally to display this static form of the website, we need to use the serve command
+    b) For connecting the application to wordpress , do the following steps:
+        i) install the plugin ### `npm install gatsby-source-wordpress` ii) Update the gatsby-config.js file
+        iii) Add the GraphQL queries for fetching the data from Wordpress source iv) Creat a page for new post by adding lines of code in gatsby-node.js
+        v) Create a template for displaying post and add link if required for each post from the Index page.

+3) Can you describe why GatsbyJS makes a site secure?

+4) What is a PRPL?
+    PRPL stands for:
+        Push
+        Render
+        Pre-cache
+        Lazy-load